Shaikh-Umar-Farooq/astrology/NETLIFY_DEPLOYMENT.md

 ### Build Failures

-**Problem**: Build fails with dependency errors **Solution**:
-- Check that `netlify/functions/package.json` exists
-- Ensure all dependencies are listed correctly
+**Problem**: "A Netlify Function is using '@supabase/supabase-js' but that dependency has not been installed" **Solution**:
+- Dependencies are now in the root `package.json` file (recommended approach)
+- The build command installs root dependencies first: `npm install && cd frontend && npm install && npm run build`
-- Clear cache and retry: Site settings → Build & deploy → Clear cache
+- If still failing, clear cache and retry: Site settings → Build & deploy → Clear cache

+**Problem**: Other build dependency errors **Solution**:
+- Ensure all function dependencies are in root `package.json`
+- Check Node.js version compatibility
+- Review build logs for specific missing packages

 ### Environment Variables Not Working